 If the designer shops and international chains of Orchard Road don’t do much for you, you might be very interested in visiting some of the markets and little stores in Kampong Glam.
 You can find army surplus stores, antique stores, and art galleries, or visit the pleasingly named Sungei Road Thieves Market, a ramshackle but intriguing flea market.

-ZEN Premium Kampong Glam features air-conditioned rooms with cable flat-screen TV in the Kampong Glam district of Singapore.
-Popular attractions nearby include: include Bugis Street, Mustafa Centre and Raffles City.
+ZEN Premium Kampong Glam Located in the Kampong Glam district of Singapore.
+Popular attractions nearby include: include Bugis Street, Mustafa Centre, and Raffles City.

-The Pod @ Beach Road Boutique Capsule Hotel is a chic property featuring capsule bedding with personal lockers.
-It is located within walking distance of Singapore’s Arab Quarter, which includes the shopping area of Haji Lane and culturally rich Arab Street, The Pod is a 10-minute walk to Bugis Junction Mall and Bugis Village.
+The Pod @ Beach Road Boutique Capsule Hotel is a chic hotel that offers capsule bedding with personal lockers.
+It is located within walking distance of Singapore’s Arab Quarter, Haji Lane, Arab Street, Bugis Junction Mall and Bugis Village.

 CUBE Boutique Capsule Hotel @ Kampong Glam is located in Kampong Glam, the hostel is surrounded by eateries.
-It is a short walk to Haji Lane, where local independent boutiques reside.
-Bugis MRT Station is less than 10-minute walk away.
+It is a short walk to Haji Lane, and Bugis MRT Station.

 9. Jurong, local feel area in Singapore